 Ever feel like there isn’t enough time in your work day to get everything done?
-From phone calls to blog posts and just getting your Google calendar in order, your day can suddenly be zapped before you’ve even gotten a handle on your most important work.
+From phone calls to meetings to just getting your Google calendar in order, your day can suddenly be zapped before you’ve even gotten a handle on your most important work.

 Time blocking is a time management technique that could boost your productivity and help you power through your priority tasks — and it has been used by some of business and innovation’s greatest, like Elon Musk and Bill Gates, to great success.
 Let’s take a walk and see how time-blocked work can help you make the most of any amount of time.

 What is time blocking?